design-edit/design-edit.github.io/README.md

-# DesignEdit: Multi-Layered Latent Decomposition and Fusion for Unified & Accurate Image Editing
+# DesignEdit: Unify Spatial-Aware Image Editing via Training-free Inpainting with a Multi-Layered Latent Diffusion Framework

 Recently, how to achieve precise image editing has attracted increasing attention, especially given the remarkable success of text-to-image generation models.
 To unify various spatial-aware image editing abilities into one framework, we adopt the concept of layers from the design domain to manipulate objects flexibly with various operations.
 The key insight is to transform the spatial-aware image editing task into a combination of two sub-tasks: multi-layered latent decomposition and multi-layered latent fusion.